GSA/smartpay-website/src/content/about/benefits.md

 ---
-title: Benefits of the Program
+title: Benefits of the GSA SmartPay Program
+pageTitle: Benefits of the Program
 description: "Some of the benefits customers can expect when they choose GSA SmartPay."
 intro: "There are many benefits for customers using GSA SmartPay® solutions as a payment method."
 order: 1